 “Dinner on Friday,” I agree.

 “Thank you, baby.”
-I could hear him smiling on the phone.
+I can hear him smiling on the phone.

 “Okay, okay.
 I’m sorry about that.”
 After a pause, he says, “Friday…7:00, okay?”